 The wmake script is generally executed by typing:

 The <optionalDirectory> is the directory path of the application that is being compiled.
 Typically, wmake is executed from within the directory of the application being compiled, in which case <optionalDirectory> can be omitted.

-On execution, wmake builds a dependency list file with a .dep file extension, e.g. newApp.dep in our example, and a list of files in a Make/$WM_OPTIONS directory.
-If the user wishes to remove these files, perhaps after making code changes, the user can run the wclean script by typing:
+On execution, wmake builds a dependency list file with a .dep file extension, e.g. newApp.C.dep in our example, in a $WM_OPTIONS sub-directory of the Make directory, e.g. Make/linuxGccDPInt64Opt.
+If the user wishes to remove these files, e.g. after making code changes, the user can run the wclean script by typing:

 Again, the <optionalDirectory> is a path to the directory of the application that is being compiled.
 Typically, wclean is executed from within the directory of the application, in which case the path can be omitted.

 When compiling a library, there are 2 critical differences in the configuration of the file in the Make directory: